Hart County Botanical Garden, Incorporated

 Section II: The officers shall be elected by a two-thirds (2/3) majority vote of the members present at the October Annual Meeting, with membership notified at the September meeting.

-Section III: The terms of the officers shall be one year, January 1 – December 31.
+Section III: The terms of the officers shall be two years, January 1 – December 31.

 Section IV: The regular membership meeting schedule shall be established by the Board and approved by the membership.
 Robert’s Rules of Order shall govern the conduct of all meetings, regular, called and Board.
 Application and interpretation of the rules of order shall be determined by the Board-appointed Parliamentarian.

-Section I: The Board of Directors shall consist of all current officers (listed in Article IV), a Garden Director, and the immediate past president.
-Also, elected for two-year terms, one (1) member-at-large, and two (2) members from the community.
+Section I: The Board of Directors shall consist of nine (9) members.
+Members will be all current officers (listed in Article IV), the Garden Co-Directors, the immediate past president, one (1) member-at-large, and one (1) member from the community.
+If the immediate past president is also a current board member then two (2) members at large will be elected.
+Board of Directors shall serve for two years.
 All elections shall be at the October meeting (Article IV, Section II).